AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/running-securely.md

 ## Access settings

-::: note
+:::note

 If your AdGuard Home is not accessible from the outside, you can skip this section.

 :::

-At the bottom of the *Settings → DNS settings* page you will find the *Access settings* section.
+At the bottom of the *Settings* → *DNS settings* page you will find the *Access settings* section.
 These settings allow you to either ban clients that are known to abuse your AdGuard Home instance or to enable the Allowlist mode.
 The Allowlist mode is recommended for public instances where the number of clients is known and all of the clients are able to use secure DNS.

 To enable the Allowlist mode, enter [ClientIDs][cid] (recommended) or IP addresses for allowed clients in the *Allowed clients* field.